Skip to Main Content

 2. Click the 'Publish' button after making any changes to reflect them in the students' view.

 3. To alert the Library to new books you have added to your list you should select 'Request review' from the 'edit' menu above the list.
-The Library will see any new books or chapters added and purchase any new or additional provision required.
+The Library will see any new books, chapters or Notes for Library you have added and purchase any new or additional provisions required.

 5. Add resources already in the Library's collections by opening the record describing that item in Discover and clicking on the bookmarking tool described above.